vmtk/SlicerExtension-VMTK/Docs/CfdMeshGenerator.md

 - *Cap surface* closes every open boundary with a cap of its own, each under its own id, so that a boundary condition can be assigned to it.
 A surface that is already closed does not need this; a surface left open cannot be filled with tetrahedra at all.
 - *Remesh surface* retriangulates the surface into near equilateral cells of the target edge length.
 Turn it off only for a surface that is already meshed the way the solver wants it, because the size of the tetrahedra follows the size of the triangles they sit against. *Remesh wall* off remeshes the caps alone and leaves the wall exactly as it came in.
 - *Add boundary layer* lines the wall on the inside with layers of prisms.
-- The rest of the volume is filled with tetrahedra by the *Mesher* chosen, TetGen or fTetWild. *Tetrahedralize* splits the prisms of the boundary layer too, for a solver that takes nothing else.
+- The rest of the volume is filled with tetrahedra by the *Mesher* chosen, TetGen, fTetWild or Netgen. *Tetrahedralize* splits the prisms of the boundary layer too, for a solver that takes nothing else.

 ## Mesher
-Two meshers fill the surface, and they answer differently shaped questions.
+Three meshers fill the surface, and they answer differently shaped questions.

 *TetGen* is handed the surface as a boundary it may not touch, and hands back the same triangles with tetrahedra behind them.
 The mesh meets the surface exactly, which is what a mesh built on a carefully prepared surface wants.
 A surface it cannot fill it fails on.

 *fTetWild* is handed the surface as a shape to stay within *Surface tolerance* of, and meshes what it makes of it.
 The boundary comes back retriangulated and moved by up to that tolerance, and each face keeps its id by being matched to the face of the input nearest it.
-In exchange it fills surfaces TetGen refuses, and it is the one that can size the elements by position: with *Element size mode* set to read an array, only fTetWild grades the volume to match, TetGen sizing it by one number throughout.
+In exchange it fills surfaces TetGen refuses, and it sizes the elements by position: with *Element size mode* set to read an array, fTetWild grades the volume to match, as Netgen does, TetGen sizing it by one number throughout.

+*Netgen* is asked TetGen's question and answers it with fTetWild's strengths.
+It keeps the surface it is given, triangle for triangle, so the mesh meets the surface exactly and a boundary layer swept from it joins the tetrahedra the way it does under TetGen; and it sizes the elements by position, so a surface graded by an array gets a volume graded to match. *Grading* says how fast the tetrahedra may grow away from the surface - 1 is as fast as they can, and a small value keeps the whole volume near the size of the finest part of the surface - and *Netgen optimization steps* is how many passes it spends improving the mesh once it has filled the surface.
+A surface it cannot fill it gives up on rather than crashing on, and the module says so.

+Netgen is not built into the extension either.
+It arrives as the `netgen-mesher` package, which the module offers to download from PyPI the first time Netgen is chosen; it has a wheel for every Python that Slicer runs on, so it is always installed into Slicer's own.
+Netgen is under the GNU Lesser General Public License 2.1, which carries none of TetGen's conditions on commercial use.

 fTetWild is not built into the extension.
 It arrives as the `pytetwild` package, which the module offers to download from PyPI the first time fTetWild is chosen; this needs an internet connection and is done once.
 There is no package for Intel Macs.
 On an Apple silicon Mac running an Intel build of Slicer the module instead makes a Python environment of its own for it, beside the Slicer settings (under `CfdMeshGenerator/fTetWild`), the way SlicerSimVascular's SDF Stent module does: a virtual environment on the Mac's own Python run as arm64 - the Command Line Tools' `/usr/bin/python3`, a python.org install, or Homebrew's, the first of them that is Python 3.10 to 3.14 - with fTetWild installed into it.
 Where none of those is new enough, `uv` is installed into Slicer's Python and fetches an arm64 CPython to build the environment on.
 Either way this needs macOS 15 or later, which is what the package is built for.
 An environment set up by hand can be used instead by pointing the `SLICER_CFDMESHGENERATOR_FTETWILD_PYTHON` environment variable at its interpreter.
 TetGen is not always there either: its licence makes building it a decision, and where it was not built its entry cannot be chosen.